CALL FOR PAPERS

 Authors

 First Author1 (demographic information, for example.
-‘DHH & professional’), Second Author2 (demographic information), Third Author1,2 (demographic information)
+‘Parent/Carer of a Deaf/ or Hard of Hearing Child, Professional/Researcher, Deaf or Hard of Hearing Adult), Second Author2 (demographic information), Third Author1,2 (demographic information)

 Affiliations